cl-trier/TWON-Agents/docs/__index__.md

 }
 ```

-If you provide no history, we fill the prompt with an explicit description of the missing interaction: *You have not interacted in the network yet.*
+If you provide no history, we fill the prompt with an explicit description of the missing interaction: *You have not interacted in the platform yet.*